-The proposed measures for the control of VOC emissions from industrial cleaning solvents may create economic opportunities for industrial cleaning solvent material and VOC emission control technology innovators, manufacturers, and distributors through an increased demand for new or improved industrial cleaning solvent material products and control technology.
-In addition, the owners and operators of regulated facilities that choose to comply by using a VOC emissions capture system and add-on air pollution control device may be required to install and operate an emissions monitoring system or equipment necessary for an emissions monitoring method in order to demonstrate compliance with the proposed emission limitations, thereby creating an economic opportunity for the emissions monitoring industry.
+The final-form measures for the control of VOC emissions from industrial cleaning solvents may create economic opportunities for industrial cleaning solvent material and VOC emission control technology innovators, manufacturers, and distributors through an increased demand for new or improved industrial cleaning solvent material products and control technology.
+In addition, the owners and operators of regulated facilities that choose to comply by using a VOC emissions capture system and add-on air pollution control device may be required to install and operate an emissions monitoring system or equipment necessary for an emissions monitoring method to demonstrate compliance with the final-form emissions limitations, thereby creating an economic opportunity for the emissions monitoring industry.

-Effects of the proposed revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100
+Effects of the final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
-These revisions would not change the financial, economic, amount of emission reductions, or social impact of these regulations on affected persons, businesses, small businesses, labor communities, or private or public organizations.
-The benefits of these proposed revisions would be improved clarity.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
+These revisions do not change the financial, economic, amount of emission reductions, or social impact of these regulations on affected persons, businesses, small businesses, labor communities, or private or public organizations.
+The benefit of these final-form revisions is improved clarity.